Buyer's Representation Agreement

 - Exclusive Buyer Representation Agreement – this is the most restrictive of the versions and as a result have given all Buyer Representation Agreements a bad rap.
 Granted, early versions deserved that bad rap.
 The current version commits a buyer to an agent for a specific type of home in a specific general area.
 The agreement has a start date and end date and details each party's roles and responsibilities throughout the term of the agreement.
 The agreement indicates exactly how much money the agent is going to earn during the transaction.
 Any excess that is paid by the seller will be refunded back to the buyer and any shortfall will be paid by the buyer.
 The agent is prohibited from leaving their fee open-ended to take advantage of any extra "bonus" the seller is willing to pay the agent to bring the buyer.
 Because this is a strict "loyalty agreement," the buyer further commits that if they buy any home that meets the criteria defined in the agreement in the area identified in the agreement, then they will ensure their agent gets paid – even if they mistakenly (or intentionally) don't use them for the transaction.
 Keep in mind, there is nothing in these agreements that forces the potential buyer to buy a home at all.

 - Non-Exclusive Buyer Representation Agreement – this is the least restrictive of the versions of the agreement.
 It is like the previous verbal agreements of years gone by.
 This agreement also defines criteria, geographic location, roles and responsibilities.
 There is no requirement for the buyer to use this agent for their purchase and no requirement to ensure they are paid if they do.
 The agreement specifically states, "You will not be responsible for payment of our fee in any circumstances."
-There are two very significant and real issues with this version of the agreement: 1) If the seller offers a fee enhancement to the buyer's agent to encourage them to bring a binding contract, then the buyer is not made aware of this "bonus" (that is being paid to their agent through the purchase price) until after the sale agreement is made; 2) If the seller offers little or no fee to the buyer's agent to assist with the sale of their home, the agent knows at the outset that they will not be paid by the seller (or the buyer) should the buyer wish to purchase that home.
-Both situations are considered "steering" and are an ethical no-no in our business.
+There are two very significant and real issues with this version of the agreement: 1) If the seller offers a fee enhancement to the buyer's agent to encourage them to bring a binding contract, then the buyer is not made aware of this "bonus" (that is being paid to their agent through the purchase price); 2) If the seller offers little or no fee to the buyer's agent to assist with the sale of their home, the agent knows at the outset that they will not be paid by the seller (or the buyer) should the buyer wish to purchase that home.
+An agent could steer a buyer client towards are home offering higher compensation or away from one offering lower compensation: Both situations are considered "steering" and quite likely are less than legal.
 Unfortunately, any steering is difficult to determine since it could be argued that the buyer wanted or didn't want to see particular homes.

 - Non-Exclusive Buyer Representation Agreement (with Fees) – This is the version that has the terms that most consumers are looking for.
-If they use their agent to buy a home, they want them to get fairly paid for their services.
-The agreement specifically outlines whom is going to pay their agent and under what circumstances.
-Clearly, any excessive bonus commissions will be returned to the buyer and any shortfall with either be paid by the buyer or, more likely, the seller will be required to pay their shortfall from the proceeds of the sale through the terms of the purchase contact.
+And yet, few real estate associates/brokers even offer it.
+When a buyer uses their agent to buy a home, they want them to get paid for their services.
+And they usually want them to get paid "fairly."
+The agreement specifically outlines whom is going to pay their agent and under what circumstances (In almost every case, the agent is paid by the seller out of the proceeds of the sale).
+Clearly, any excessive "bonus" compensation offered will be returned to the buyer and any shortfall will either be paid by the buyer or, more likely, the seller will be required to pay their shortfall from the proceeds of the sale through additional terms of the purchase contact.

 Do You Guarantee Confidentiality with a Buyer's Representation Agreement?